News

 There were community meetings that I attended where they solicited feedback and no one ever suggested tearing down the building.

-many of the public speakers were from the firms who were not selected as the developer.
+everyone who registered and commented publicly UNANIMOUSLY stated that they wanted adaptive reuse, not demolish.
+AND many of the public speakers were from the firms who were not selected as the developer.

 unanimously.